madcitymultimedia/documentation-1/product/dashboard/README.md

 These include:

-* Searching recent activity relating to your account&#x20;
+* Searching recent activity relating to your account &#x20; https://buy.stripe.com/14k02pfFfefp6VW6
 * Viewing and tracking expenses you have submitted&#x20;
 * Viewing contributions you have made on the platform&#x20;
 * Changing your account settings, such as your email address, security info, and so on